Benefits of EB5 Visa

 - Commercial Sales

 Form I-829 is the petition by investor to remove conditions on permanent resident status.
-This is the point at which an EB-5 visa holder must apply to have the conditions on their Green Card removed.
-A successful EB-5 applicant will be initially be granted conditional residency for two years and this cannot be renewed.
-You must apply to remove the conditions on your Green Card within 90 days before this two-year time period has elapsed.Return to Menu
+This is the point at which an EB5 visa holder must apply to have the conditions on their Green Card removed.
+A successful EB5 applicant will be initially be granted conditional residency for two years and this cannot be renewed.
+You must apply to remove the conditions on your Green Card within 90 days before this two-year time period has elapsed.If you have any questions about What is form I-829?, please, feel free to contact us at Davies & Associates, so we can help you

 Unless your country of birth is in retrogression your I526 should approve in a reasonable period of time.
 While USCIS published average case processing times there is frequent confusion and misunderstanding as to what these numbers mean.